 Never satisfied.
 That's something his quarterback probably identifies with in his young receiver.
 Ryan's another gym rat who is all-in for football.
 The two will continue to grow together as the other weapons on offense get their shots as teams take away Jones.

 When you read between the lines of what Jones says each day as he stands in front of his locker, quietly answering the questions of the media, you realize that Jones is the perfect compliment to this offense.
-He's a guy that can play off Julio Jones's enthusiasm while their games are mirror images.
+He's a guy that can play off Roddy White's enthusiasm while their games are mirror images.

 They each have different personalities but there's no mistaking the fact that together the trio of Jones, White and Ryan mean business.